bu-ist/responsive-foundation/README.md

 We recommend installing Foundation using Node Package Manager (npm).
 You can learn more about how to install npm
 here: https://www.npmjs.com/get-npm

-### Generate your access token

-This repository uses Github Packages to manage packages.
-To install it, you'll need to create a [Github Personal Access Token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) with the `read:packages` scope only.
-This only needs to happen once!

-### Add your access token to the global NPM settings (npmrc)

-After you've generated your personal access token, you can update your global `.npmrc` so that anytime you want to use a package from Responsive Foundation, you can just install and go.
-You'll only need to do this once.
-In a new Terminal window, run the following commands, replacing `YOURTOKENHERE` with the Personal Access Token you generated above:

-`npm config set "@bu-ist:registry" https://npm.pkg.github.com`

-Then run:

-`npm config set "//npm.pkg.github.com/:_authToken" YOURTOKENHERE`

-**If you're working on an existing theme or plugin that's been upgraded to Foundation 5.0, stop here!** You don't need to do anything else.
-Hop back over to your project and get working!

-Otherwise, instructions for choosing the best package for your project are below.

 ## Choose your package and go!

 Once you're set up, you can install Foundation in your project directory like so (be sure to `cd` first!).
 You can choose from any of the following setups depending on your project's needs: